BLACK FRIDAY SALE ✨ SAVE UP TO 45% OFF NOW

 Problem-cube with Statement

-Nursing diagnoses are made up of three components: problem statement, the etiology/related factors, and defining characteristics/risk factors.
+Nursing diagnoses are made up of three components: the problem statement, the etiology/related factors, and defining characteristics/risk factors.
 The problem statement pertains to the patient’s current health problem and needed nursing interventions.

 Etiology